Expanded options. Lower Costs.

 - Supporting physicians and systems who subscribe to CRAACO by embedding staff and infrastructure to operationalize clinical trials

-- Connecting biopharmaceutical and device research to healthcare organizations and physicians in an effort to address population needs
+- Connecting biopharmaceutical and device research to healthcare organizations and physicians in an effort to address population health needs

 - Working with patients throughout their clinical trial experience effectively engage them in their health management